DeeMcCart/CI_PP3_RepairsTracker/README.md

 ----------------

 ### Site owner Goals
+* SO_01 As site owner I want to provide a jewellery repair tracking system which meets user requirements
+* SO_02 As site owner I want the jewellery repair tracking system to be more efficient than current manual processes
-* SO_01 As site owner I want to provide a system which is intuitive and easy to learn
+* SO_03 As site owner I want to provide a system which is intuitive and easy to learn
-* SO_02 As site owner I want to provide shortcuts for experienced users, to speed up data entry
+* SO_04 As site owner I want to provide shortcuts for experienced users, to speed up data entry
-* SO_03 As site owner I want to provide automated customer notification when repairs are complete
+* SO_05 As site owner I want to provide automated customer notification when repairs are complete
-* SO_04 As site owner I want to allow certain users the ability to configure and expand the system
-* SO_05 As site owner I want to streamline the existing manual processes
-* SO_06 As site owner I want to meet PEP8 standards
-* SO_07 As site owner I want to ensure that all data entry is validated and captured in the best possible format (e.g. mixed case or upper-case as appropriate) to allow for consistent reporting
+* SO_06 As site owner I want to ensure that all data entry is validated and captured in conistent format (e.g. mixed case or upper-case as appropriate) to allow for consistent reporting
-* SO-08 As site owner I want to provide immediate feedback on erroneous data entry
+* SO-07 As site owner I want to provide immediate feedback on erroneous data entry
-* SO-09 As site owner I want to provide basic authentication and security to prevent unauthorised usage
+* SO-08 As site owner I want to provide basic authentication and security to prevent unauthorised usage
+* SO-09 As site owner I want to provide reporting capabilities e.g. for repair status tracking
+* SO_10 As site owner I want to develop code and documentation which meets industry (PEP8) standards
-* SO-10 (FUTURE) As site owner I want to implement label printing as each repair is entered
+* SO-11 (FUTURE) As site owner I want to implement label printing as each repair is entered
+* SO_12 (FUTURE) As site owner I want to allow authorised users the ability to configure and expand the system

 ### First-time User Goals
 * FTU_01 As a first time user I want to be able to enter repair details quickly and accurately